DaveWhiteh/crank-it-up/TESTING.md

 <img src="media/readme/testing/user_stories_register_confirm_email_confirmation.jpg" width="750">
 </details>

 + Once a user registers for an account they will be prompted with instructions that an email has been sent to the specified email address upon registration.
-Within the actual email, will be a link that once clicked will take the user to the email confirmation page, confirming that registration has been setup succesffully.
+Within the actual email, will be a link that once clicked will take the user to the email confirmation page, confirming that registration has been setup successfully.

 ### **Sorting and Searching**